HashMapsData2Value/AlgorandFAQ/README.md

 Each block can contain a certain number of transactions.
 The size of a block will affect the time required for the mentioned steps.

-Note that it is not simply a case of making a block "biggier".
+Note that it is not simply a case of making a block "bigger".
 If it is made too big (in an effort to contain more), it will affect the metrics of each step - some of which are dependent on network bottlenecks, other by the minimum computer hardware is exptected to be required to participate in the steps mentioned.

 Currently, participation in the consensus is determined by participation nodes that can be run on hardware as simple as a Raspberry Pi 4.
 To speed up the flow of information, powerful relay nodes are used to "gossip" the network packets around the world.
 This division of labour means that it is possible to scale the performance of the system with better compute and networking hardware, while the consensus itself remains simple and easy for anyone to run.
 By keeping the barrier of entry low, decentrality is maintained.